gprothia2/TextractonECR/README.md

 	Execute "sh build" - this will build the docer image locally

 	Execurte "Sh load_ecr" - this will load the dociker image to AWS ECR

+<b> Step 4 -  Create the Fargate tasks and ECS </b>
+Go to AWS Console and register task that points to container uploaded in previous step

+Create a new Cluster and configure Service to point to the task

-<b>Step 2.
+<b>Step 5.
 Create the Lambda function </b>

 Create a new lambda function that will be triggered when a new file is uploaded to S3 bucket created inprevious Step
-  - Ensure that Lambda role has access to all resources like  S3, Cloudwatch etc
+   1. Ensure that Lambda role has access to all resources like  S3, Cloudwatch etc
-  - Set the Trigger for Lambda function as S3 bucket and folder input created in previous step
+   2. Set the Trigger for Lambda function as S3 bucket and folder input created in previous step
-  - Please use the lambda code pasted below and change the  variables
+   3. Please use the lambda code pasted below and change the  variables

 	import boto3
 	import json